unbit/uwsgi-docs/Options.rst

 ``parser``: uwsgi_opt_set_int

-ask emperor for sos if backlog queue has more items than the value specified
+``help``: ask emperor for sos if backlog queue has more items than the value specified

 vassals-set
 ***********